EuranetPlus/map-europe/README.md

 ## Copy repository

-To make a new map we first need to copy this reposirtory and use a fresh map template.
+To make a new map we first need to copy this repository and use a fresh map template.
 To do this, please use the "Fork" Button on the top right in this window.
 This will create a so-called fork (a copy) of the exact same code that can be used for a new map.
 Each new map should have a new repository which should be renamed according to the new topic, using this nomenclature: _map-TOPIC_, e.g. _map-gdp_ or _map-military-spending_.
-If more than two words are used, separtate them with a hyphen.
+If more than two words are used, separtate them with a dash.

 ## Updating text